Sample Social Media Posts

 Talk it up!
 Post interesting information about your organization and share success stories and photos.
 Ask your followers questions to engage them in dialogue.
 Remember to keep posts brief!
 You don’t want to lose your audience by presenting lengthy updates.

 Tell everyone that your organization is participating in the Human Race.
 Be sure to tell people what it is all about by using some of the suggested messaging above.
 Let them know how they can donate and ask them to spread the word.

 Create a Facebook event.
 Invite your constituents to be part of the Human Race so that they can be reminded as the campaign kicks off AND see who else is participating.
 Also, tell people to invite others.
-It doesn’t matter whether or not they can make it to Race Day, the whole six week campaign is worth celebration!
+It doesn’t matter whether or not they can make it to Race Day, the whole six-week campaign is worth celebrating!